Donate now

 IARC Monographs Programme Home

 The IARC Monographs Programme is a key initiative of the International Agency for Research on Cancer (IARC).
-This programme evaluates the carcinogenicity of various agents, including occupational and environmental exposures, complex exposures (e.g. air pollution), and chemical and biological agents (e.g. certain pesticides or viruses).
-Although IARC does not make recommendations, its classifications are used by health authorities worldwide, including the World Health Organization (WHO) and governments, to implement effective public health policies aimed at preventing cancer.
+The Monographs Programme evaluates the carcinogenic hazard to humans of various agents, including occupational and environmental exposures, complex exposures (e.g. air pollution), and chemical and biological agents (e.g. certain pesticides or viruses).
+IARC does not make recommendations or undertake risk assessments related to the agents identified as carcinogenic by the Monographs Programme.
+However, its classifications are used by health authorities worldwide, including the World Health Organization (WHO) and governments, to implement effective public health policies aimed at preventing cancer.

 • providing evidence on exposure to second-hand tobacco smoke (also called environmental tobacco smoke) and lung cancer, which has led to smoking bans in indoor public places in more than 130 countries;